Farida-Hamid/T0-Do-List/README.md

 ## Getting Started

 To get a local clone this repository.
+You can run the project by double clicking on the file [dist/index.html].

 ### Prerequisites